samfargo/townscout/docs/ARCHITECTURE_OVERVIEW.md

 ### Map Integration

 - `lib/map/MapController.ts` instantiates MapLibre, registers the PMTiles protocol, tracks active mode filters, and exposes hover callbacks.
 The base style defines r7/r8 PMTiles sources with default visibility and 0.4 opacity, ensuring that when no filters are active, all hexes are shaded (showing the full coverage area).
 - `lib/map/map.worker.ts` builds GPU expressions in a Web Worker to combine multiple POI criteria.
 When multiple filters are active (e.g., airport + Costco), the worker uses **intersection logic** (MapLibre `'all'` expressions) so only hexes meeting ALL criteria are shown.
 This ensures that adding more criteria progressively narrows the livable area, as intended.
-Climate filters are combined with POI filters using AND logic when both are present.
+Optional overlays (climate selections and the “Avoid power lines” toggle) are AND-ed into those expressions by inspecting tile properties such as `climate_label` and `near_power_corridor`.
 - The MapController maintains a singleton worker instance and applies expression updates via RAF-coalesced batches to minimize render thrashing during slider interactions.

 ### Sidebar & UI Components

-- `app/(sidebar)/SearchBox.tsx` fetches catalog data and Google Places suggestions (using TanStack Query), dispatches add actions, and exposes the climate typology dropdown.
+- `app/(sidebar)/SearchBox.tsx` fetches catalog data and Google Places suggestions (using TanStack Query), dispatches add actions, and exposes the climate typology dropdown plus the “Avoid power lines” toggle.
 - `app/(sidebar)/FiltersPanel.tsx` renders sliders per active POI, debouncing updates before invoking `updateSlider`.
-- `app/(sidebar)/HoverBox.tsx` summarizes hover details: travel times computed client-side using the same anchor combination logic and decoded climate stats.
+- `app/(sidebar)/HoverBox.tsx` summarizes hover details: travel times computed client-side using the same anchor combination logic, decoded climate stats, and a callout when the hovered hex lies within a buffered power corridor.
 - Shared UI primitives live in `components/ui/` (Tailwind + Radix-inspired shorthands).

 Supporting services: